feinstaub/feinstaub.github.io/asr/index.md

 ### Key features

-* **Send files** from one person's computer to another person's computer.
+* **Send files** from one person's computer to another person's computer as easy as possible.
 * **End-to-end encryption** by default.
-* **Asynchronous**, in a sense that you can send files and the receiver can be offline at that time.
+* **Asynchronous** in a sense that you can send files and the receiver can be offline at that time.
 * **No file size restriction**.
-The file size is only limited by the total storage capacity of the exchange point.
+The file size is only limited by the storage capacity/quota of the exchange point.
 * **Independence** of third party service providers because exchange points can be switched any time.
 * **Decentral** logic.
 All logic is located on the clients.
-The required third party server only serves as a simple file store.
+The required exchange point server only serves as a simple temporary file store and is easily replaceable.

 ### Secure and robust